 Zero Depreciation Cover: Things That You Need to Know

 In most of the cases the coverage is not 100%.
 Normal wear and tear and mechanical breakdown is not covered under the zero depreciation policy.
-There is also mandatory policy excess that a customer has to pay even if he takes a zero depreciation cover.
-For example, a private vehicle which is 1500 cc would attract a mandatory excess of INR 2000.
+There is also mandatory policy excess that a customer has to pay even if he takes a zero depreciation insurance for bike

 Only Admissible Claims are Payable

 If a claim is not admissible, even partially, then it is not payable.
-For example: If for a car only one door is covered and the second door is not covered, then during claims, only the claim for one door is admissible.
+For example: If for an automobile only one door is covered and the second door is not covered, then during claims, only the claim for one door is admissible.
 Uninsured items like accessories and bi-fuel/gas kit and tyres are also not covered.

 Restriction on Number of Claims